 We continually work closely with the Town Planner to provide the best service to the public and streamline work when possible.
 We are making greater use of View Permits for zoning permits as well.

-PROPERTY MAINTENANCE CODE: We will be proposing adoption of the 2015 International Property Maintenance Code to coordinate with the State Building Code adoption.
+PROPERTY MAINTENANCE CODE: We are proposing adoption of the 2015 International Property Maintenance Code to coordinate with the State Building Code adoption.
+Proposed amendments to Town Ordinances are being developed in coordination with Corporation Counsel.